brutal-org/brutal/book/kernel/02-06-syscalls.md

   - `BR_BAD_CAPABILITY`: The task doesn't have the required capabilities.
   - `BR_OUT_OF_MEMORY`: There was not enough memory to complete the operation.

 This syscall creates a new virtual memory object that can be passed across multiples address spaces.
 It returns the created object in `mobj` or `BR_MOBJ_ERROR` if there is an error during the creation of the MOBJ.
-The physical address may be `addr` if `BR_MOBJ_PMM` flag is set.
+The physical address may be `addr` if `BR_MEM_OBJ_PMM` flag is set.

 ### br_map